stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 do in terms of destroying a user's assets.

-Post-conditions are intended to be used to force a transaction to abort if the transaction would materialize changes to the _originating account_ that are not to the user's liking.
-For example, a user may append a post-condition saying that upon successful execution, their account's STX balance should have decreased by no more than 1 STX.
+Post-conditions are intended to be used to force a transaction to abort if the transaction would cause a principal to send an asset in a way that is not to the user's liking.
+For example, a user may append a post-condition saying that upon successful execution, their account's STX balance should have decreased by no more than 1 STX (excluding the fee).
 If this is not the case, then the transaction would abort and the account would only pay the transaction fee of processing it.
-As another example, a user purchasing a BNS name may append a post-condition saying that upon successful execution, the BNS name should be present in their account asset map.
-If it isn't, then the transaction aborts, the account is not billed for the name, and the selling account receives no payment.
+As another example, a user purchasing a BNS name may append a post-condition saying that upon successful execution, the seller will have sent the BNS name.
+If it did not, then the transaction aborts, the account is not billed for the name, and the selling account receives no payment.

-Each transaction includes a field that describes zero or more post-conditions that must be true over the set of origin account assets in the blockchain.
-Each post-condition is a triple, containing:
+Each transaction includes a field that describes zero or more post-conditions that must all be true when the transaction finishes running.
+Each post-condition is a quad that encodes the following information:

+* The **principal** that sent the asset.
+It can be a standard or contract address.
 * The **asset name**, i.e. the name of one of the assets in the originating account's asset map.
 * The **comparator**, described below.